-- 3.1.1 For all affected submissions, including resubmissions, you must: - Use the Online Mitigating Circumstances Form (which can be accessed from your Assessment Tracking page) to tell us about your mitigating circumstances and attach valid evidence (see appendix A).
+3.1.1 For all affected submissions, including resubmissions, you must:

+- Use the Online Mitigating Circumstances Form (which can be accessed from your Assessment Tracking page) to tell us about your mitigating circumstances and attach valid evidence (see appendix A).
 You must do this for all affected submissions, including resubmissions, even if you have previously told us about the circumstances in a previous mitigating circumstances form. - You should submit one form for every assessment affected by your mitigating circumstances, including resubmissions, even if you have previously told us about your circumstances in a previous form.
-This may mean that you are required to submit the form multiple times if more than one assessment was affected. - The online form opens seven days before the original due date of the affected assessment and closes 14 calendar days after.
-All mitigating circumstances must be submitted no later than 14 calendar days after the original due date of each relevant assessment. - 3.1.2 The Online Mitigating Circumstances Form will ask you to: - Confirm the details of your mitigating circumstances, inclusive of dates. - Confirm how these dates are relevant and how these circumstances affected your ability to prepare for or complete your assessment. - Upload valid evidence.
+This may mean that you are required to submit the form multiple times if more than one assessment was affected. - The online form opens at 10am (UK time) 7 days before the original due date of the affected assessment and closes at 10am (UK time) 14 calendar days after.
+All mitigating circumstances requests must be submitted no later than 10 am (UK time), 14 calendar days after the original due date of each relevant assessment. - 3.1.2 The Online Mitigating Circumstances Form will ask you to: - Confirm the details of your mitigating circumstances, inclusive of dates. - Confirm how these dates are relevant and how these circumstances affected your ability to prepare for or complete your assessment. - Upload valid evidence.
 All mitigating circumstances must be accompanied by valid evidence.
 Appendix A gives examples of the types of evidence that are valid. - In cases of flare-ups of a long-term fluctuating health condition, you will not normally be required to provide evidence for your application if you have previously provided evidence of this condition to the Disability and Welfare Team.
 Applications in this instance will be reviewed by the Disability and Welfare Team to assess the suitability of prior evidence for your current circumstances.
-New evidence can still be provided voluntarily. - You should continue to engage with assessments, including resubmissions, to the best of your ability, even when you have submitted mitigating circumstances.
+Further evidence may be requested. - You should continue to engage with assessments, including resubmissions, to the best of your ability, even when you have submitted mitigating circumstances.
 If you are unable to complete future assessments that are due during the semester, you should interrupt your studies.